 An overarching and long-term development goal.
 Gender mainstreaming is not a goal in itself but a set of context-specific, strategic approaches as well and technical and institutional processes adopted to achieve gender equality.
 Achieving this goal requires systematic and purposeful integration of gender at all stages of the project cycle from strategic planning, design, implementation, monitoring and evaluation of all UNODC programmes and projects.

 In line with UNEG Evaluation Norms and Standards and the 2030 Agenda, all UNODC independent evaluations are guided by the principles of human rights and leaving no one behind, with one dedicated section on human rights and the whole evaluation process fully incorporating human rights considerations.
 At least one in each evaluation team should further have expertise in human rights and gender equality.
-Moreover, evaluation tools and guidance have been adapted to specifically address marginalized, disabled, hard-to-reach and vulnerable populations, especially important in the context of COVID-19.
+Moreover, evaluation tools and guidance have been adapted to specifically address marginalized, disabled, hard-to-reach and vulnerable populations, especially important in the context of a pandemic or other crises.

 This also includes the Evaluator Toolkit for Evaluating Interventions on Preventing and Countering Crime and Terrorism, which fully mainstreams human rights aspects, referencing materials and resources to guide evaluators in this regard.
 Moreover, the Meta-Synthesis of independent evaluations and oversight results under the Global Counter Terrorism Strategy (to be launched in 2022) has placed particular emphasis on identifying human rights-related evaluation results and entails a dedicated chapter on human rights and gender equality.

 UNOV/UNODC's Strategy for Gender Equality and the Empowerment of Women (2022-2026)